merkleID/covid-domains/README.md

-Now protecting your browsin experience from 68120 domains Now protecting your browsin experience from 68124 domains Now protecting your browsin experience from 68128 domains
+Now protecting your browsin experience from 68120 domains Now protecting your browsin experience from 68124 domains Now protecting your browsin experience from 68128 domains Now protecting your browsin experience from 68136 domains